DarekDGB/DigiByte-Adamantine-Wallet-OS/docs/architecture/transaction-defense-flow.md

 ## Design Principles

-- **User sovereignty first** â the user remains the final authority
+- **User sovereignty first** - the user remains the final authority
-- **Fail-safe defaults** â high-risk actions are blocked
+- **Fail-safe defaults** - high-risk actions are blocked
-- **Defense in depth** â no single layer is trusted
+- **Defense in depth** - no single layer is trusted
-- **Learning without control** â intelligence improves protection without removing agency
+- **Learning without control** - intelligence improves protection without removing agency

 ---

 ## Notes

 This document describes wallet-layer behavior only.
 It does not modify blockchain consensus, cryptography, or protocol rules.